February 19, 2025

 I was on the road full-time for ten years.

-We still travelled after that when on vacation from work.
+After, we still travelled for camp and revival meetings when on vacation from work.

 - Dad